 Place the seat (F) on the workbench.
 Apply glue to the base assembly upper rails (C) and stretchers (E) and position the base assembly on the seat.
 Align the upper side rails with the seat edges and the front faces of the front legs (A) with the front edge of the seat.
 Clamp the base assembly to the seat.
-Drill 1/8" pilot holes through the stretchers and into the seat (Project Diagrams).
-Enlarge the holes in the stretchers to 11/64" and countersink them.
-Drive #8×1-1/4" flathead wood screws.
+Drill 1/8-in pilot holes through the stretchers and into the seat (Project Diagrams).
+Enlarge the holes in the stretchers to 11/64-in and countersink them.
+Drive #8 × 1-1/4-in flathead wood screws.

 Retrieve the edge-sanded and sealed large slat (I), medium slat (J), and small slats (K).
-Arrange the slats on your workbench, aligning the ends and using 3/4"-thick scraps as spacers.
-Apply a glue bead about 3-3/4" from the end of each slat.
+Arrange the slats on your workbench, aligning the ends and using 3/4-in-thick scraps as spacers.
+Apply a glue bead about 3-3/4-in from the end of each slat.
 Position the back frame on the slats, centered side to side with the upper small slat and top of the back frame flush.
 Clamp the frame in place.
-Drill pilot and countersunk shank holes and fasten the slats to the back frame with #8×1-1/4" flathead wood screws.
+Drill pilot and countersunk shank holes and fasten the slats to the back frame with #8 × 1-1/4-in flathead wood screws.

 Clamp the back assembly to the base assembly with the lower edge of the back frame and bottom face of the lower rear stretcher (E) flush (Project Diagrams).
 Drill pilot and countersunk shank holes through the back stiles (H) and into the upper and lower rear stretchers.
-Drive #8×2" flathead wood screws.
+Drive #8 × 2-in flathead wood screws.

 Inspect the chair and finish-sand, where needed.
 Vacuum off the dust.
 Place the chair upside down on a pair of sawhorses Apply one coat of interior latex primer to all the bottom surfaces.
 With the bottom surfaces primed, flip the chair, place it on a drop cloth, and prime the top surfaces.

-To provide "standoffs" to keep the wet paint from sticking to the drop cloth when you flip the chair to paint the top surfaces, drive a 1-1/4" pocket screw into the bottom of each leg, leaving 1/2" protruding.
+To provide "standoffs" to keep the wet paint from sticking to the drop cloth when you flip the chair to paint the top surfaces, drive a 1-1/4-in pocket screw into the bottom of each leg, leaving 1/2-in protruding.

 With the primer dry, lightly sand with a 180-grit sanding pad and remove the dust.
 Apply two coats of interior latex semi-gloss paint.
 (We used Valspar Ultra Premium interior latex semi-gloss paint in Grandma's Cherry Pie color.)